microsoft/Federal-Business-Applications/whitepapers/power-bi-visuals-download/README.md

 # Power BI Visuals Bulk Download
 For customers that need to download Power BI visuals from the marketplace to use in disconnected environments, we have created a PowerShell script that can be run on a internet connected machine, and then transfer the visuals to a disconnected environment for use with Power BI Report Server.

 NOTE:  Not all custom visuals in the market place work with Power BI Report Server.
-Specifically, any cusotm visuals written in R will not work.
+Specifically, any custom visuals written in R will not work.

 ## Setup
 You can get the full PowerShell script below,